WordPress/openverse/CONTRIBUTING.md

 ## Questions or Thoughts?

-Feel free to [join us on Slack](https://make.wordpress.org/chat/) and discuss the project with the engineers and community memebers on #openverse.
+Feel free to [join us on Slack](https://make.wordpress.org/chat/) and discuss the project with the engineers and community members on #openverse.